MarcelloMuy/ci-ms1-rickshaw-tours/README.md

   [Go to the top](#table-of-contents)

 ### All pages:
-- Navigation bar is placed at the top of the screen with the menu centred on small screens and at the top right on large screens.
-It has a hover effect and an active CSS class that indicates which page the user is, improving user experience.
+- The navigation bar is placed at the top of the screen with the menu centred on small screens and at the top right on large screens.
+It has a hover effect and an active CSS class that indicates which page the user is on, improving the user experience.
-- Logo is place at the top and centred on small screens and top left on large screens.
-Works as a link for the home page.
+- The logo is placed at the top and centred on small screens and top left on large screens.
+This also works as a link for the home page.
 - Social media links (for Facebook, Twitter, Instagram) are placed in the footer at the bottom of the page.
 All links will open in a new tab.
-- The color scheme of all pages were chosen using [ColorSpace](https://mycolor.space/) with focus in contrast, consistency and a pleasant user experience.
+- The color scheme of all pages were chosen using [ColorSpace](https://mycolor.space/) with focus on contrast, consistency and a pleasant user experience.
-- Buttons are consistent in all pages with a hover and border radius effect.
+- The buttons are consistent on all pages with a hover and border radius effect.
 ### Home page:
-- Hero image is placed under the navigation bar and is in consistency with the website theme.
+- Hero image is placed under the navigation bar and is consistent with the website theme.
-- The hero image has a heading and a paragraph that makes clear what is the purpose of the website.
+- The hero image has a heading and a paragraph that explains the purpose of the website.
-- In large screens there is a box around the heading and paragraph with a background color set to improve contrast.
+- In large screens there is a box around the heading and paragraph with a background color set to enhance contrast.
 - At the bottom of the hero image there are two buttons that brings the user to the bookings page and locations page respectively.
-- About us section is placed under the hero image with a list of reasons to why use the service.
+- About us section is placed under the hero image with a list of benefits that can be recieved by using the service.
 A background color and icons were used to improve the appearance and style
-- Iframe with google maps location is placed under about us section, it has a coloured padding and a heading at the top.
+- Iframe with Google maps location is placed under about us section, it has coloured padding and a heading at the top.
 - Contact Us section is located just above the footer, it has all elements centred and a background color.
-- The home page has a margin in both sides on large screens to improve responsiveness and style.
+- The home page has a margin on both sides on large screens to improve responsiveness and style.

 The screenshots of the home page are below: